 - Mandatory conditions: If a node meets the affinity conditions during the scheduling, the Pods will be scheduled to the corresponding node.
 If no node satisfies the conditions, the scheduling will fail.

-- Preferred conditions: If a node meets the affinity conditions during the scheduling, the Pods will be scheduled to the corresponding node.
+- Try to meet the requirements: if the affinity condition is met during the scheduling period, the scheduling will be scheduled to the corresponding node.
 If no node satisfies the conditions, the Pods will be scheduled to a random node.

 Multiple custom scheduling rules can be added.
 The meanings of each rule operator are as follows: